irmb/virtualfluids/README.md

 $ cd build
 ```
 Pass the relevant [options](#options) to cmake.
-E.g. for the cpu part:
+E.g. for the CPU part:
 ```shell
 $ cmake .. -DBUILD_VF_CPU=ON
 $ make